 Lily Endowment Clergy Renewal Program.
 It is a grant program in support of renewal leaves for American clergy and churches that provides grants of up to $50,000 to defray sabbatical related costs.
 Lilly Endowment, an Indianapolis-based, private philanthropic foundation, seeks to deepen and enrich the lives of American Christians.
 It does this largely through initiatives to enhance and sustain the quality of ministry in American congregations and parishes.
 To this end, National and Indiana Clergy Renewal Programs provide an opportunity for pastors to step away briefly from the persistent obligations of daily parish life and engage in a period of renewal and reflection.
 Renewal periods are not vacations but times for intentional exploration and reflection, for drinking again from God’s life-giving waters, for regaining enthusiasm and creativity for ministry.

-It is recommended that pastors and board members review the following resources to explain the purpose of sabbatical and view sample sabbatical plans:
+It is recommended that pastors and board members review the following resources to explain the purpose of sabbatical and view sample sabbatical plans.

-Purpose of the Church Planters Assessment
+SE Field Church Planters Assessment